JonathanShort1/W04-Server/README.md

   * The Default port number is 45689.
   * The Default server folder is src/Server/.
   * The location of the Default log files is src/Server/logs/.
+  * The path to the server source file: ~/Documents/CS2003/W04/W04-Server/src.